-A urine test, called a urine albumin-to-creatinine ratio (UACR) test, is the earliest way to find out if you’re at risk for chronic kidney disease in type 2 diabetes.
-There are generally no signs or symptoms of CKD in T2D until it’s too late and causes serious kidney damage.
+A urine test, called a urine albumin-to-creatinine ratio (UACR) test, checks for protein, called albumin, in the urine, which is one of the earliest indicators of CKD or kidney damage.
 The sooner you catch CKD, the more you can do to protect your kidneys from further damage.
-Talk with your healthcare provider about checking your kidneys once a year.

 Why kidneys are important

 Your kidneys are as important as your heart.
 Kidneys keep your whole body working well, so the health of your kidneys impacts the health of your entire body.
 The kidneys' main job is to filter the blood and remove waste and extra water from it, which leaves your body as urine.
 Your kidneys also help control blood pressure and make hormones that your body needs to stay healthy.

 When your kidneys are damaged and scarred from inflammation, they can’t remove protein and toxins from the blood, which causes more inflammation and damage to your kidneys and other organs.